sanyaade/Spark-1/README.md

-Spark is a lightweight JavaScript library written by [Oliver Caldwell](http://flowdev.co.uk/), a 17 year old web developer from Essex, England.
+Spark is a lightweight JavaScript library written by [Oliver Caldwell](http://flowdev.co.uk/), a 17 year old web developer England.

 It incorporates animation, DOM control, AJAX and JSON manipulation and many more functions to control your web page.
 It can be extended with plugins to accomplish more.